cran-task-views/Bayesian/Bayesian.md

 -   `r pkg("BayesCombo")` combines diverse evidence across multiple studies to test a high level scientific theory.
 The methods can also be used as an alternative to a standard meta-analysis.
 -   `r pkg("bayesmeta")` is an R package to perform meta-analyses within the common random-effects model framework.
--   `r pkg("BEST")` provides an alternative to t-tests, producing posterior estimates for group means and standard deviations and their differences and effect sizes.
 -   `r pkg("bspmma")` is a package for Bayesian semiparametric models for meta-analysis.
 -   `r pkg("CPBayes")` performs a Bayesian meta-analysis method for studying cross-phenotype genetic associations.